Learn about regenerative farming and ceramics in Aiguafreda, Spain

 Magali's is a potter who works making ceramics for restaurants and running specialized workshops with artists from all over the world, mainly Japanese or Japanese-inspired.
 The pottery studio in the property is her professional workspace, but visitors are welcome to experiment creatively as part of the cultural exchange (purely optional and with no connection to the business side of her work).

-Mariano works remotely, freelancing in a number of consulting and investment projects, and spends his time exploring regenerative farming and agroforestry, always tinkering with new ideas for the farm.
+Mariano works remotely, freelancing in a number of consulting projects, and spends his time exploring regenerative farming and agroforestry, always tinkering with new ideas for the farm.
 He’s very passionate about cooking, languages, and building small tools and practical ideas for the land.

 If you're into climbing, the property has a few fun walls—we’re happy to show you some basics.